This post may contain affiliate links. Thank you for your support.

-Walking in to a Habitat for Humanity ReStore location can be a bit of an overwhelming experience.
+Walking into a Habitat for Humanity ReStore location can be a bit of an overwhelming experience.
 There’s just so much stuff and so much of it is kind of hard to know what to do with.
-They have a lot of things that aren’t immediately obviously beautiful or super useful so it really helps to go in with a plan.
+They have a lot of things that aren’t immediately obviously beautiful or super useful and it’s quite a different experience from shopping at a regular local thrift shop, so it really helps to go in with a plan.
 You need to know what kind of things to look for when you’re going in there.
-I thought I’d put together a little list of some of my favourite things to check out when I’m there to give you some ideas and maybe a little direction if you’re visiting one of these unique stores for the first time and aren’t sure what to buy from the ReStore!
+I thought I’d put together a little list of some of my favorite things to check out when I’m there to give you some ideas and maybe a little direction if you’re visiting one of these unique stores for the first time and aren’t sure what to buy from the ReStore!
+I’ve also included some examples of how I’ve used furnishing finds around my home to make it a bit easier to envision how these pieces might work in your house.

 What is a Habitat for Humanity ReStore?

-Profits generated from sales at the ReStore are used to fund Habitat for Humanity housing projects, so shopping there is not only something that will allow you to get a great deal, it will also help your community out as well!
+Profits generated from sales at the ReStore are used to fund Habitat for Humanity housing projects, providing affordable-housing options for families in need and volunteer opportunities for those willing to help build homes.
+So shopping there is not only something that will allow you to get a great deal, but it will also help your community out as well!

 What to Buy at the ReStore